phANTom2303/konnexweb-syntax-survivors/README.md

 Link to view Page : https://phantom2303.github.io/konnexweb-syntax-survivors

-Link to this Rep: https://github.com/phANTom2303/konnexweb-syntax-survivors
+Link to this Repo: https://github.com/phANTom2303/konnexweb-syntax-survivors

+# Current Status :
+- Front end is mostly ready.
+- bulb and fan are operational using JS (without the API)
+- api part is not working